-Assam Japanese Encephalitis
+Assam: Japanese Encephalitis cases spike, four deaths confirmed

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-“Of the 32 reported cases of Japanese Encephalitis, 12 are from Kamrup district, followed by Nalbari (8), Darrang (5), Bajali (2), and one each from Morigaon, Nagaon, Dhubri districts in Assam and even one from neighboring Meghalaya,” informed GMCH Principal Achyut Baishya.
+“Of the 32 reported cases, 12 are from Kamrup district, followed by Nalbari (8), Darrang (5), Bajali (2), and one each from Morigaon, Nagaon, Dhubri, and even one from neighboring Meghalaya,” informed GMCH Principal Achyut Baishya.

 The deceased include children aged 7, 10, and 12, along with an 81-year-old man, with fatalities reported from Bajali, Baihata Chariali, Nalbari, and Nagaon.